pdax-cindy/adhoc-mobile-otc-success-rate/README.md

 Re-runing notebook with new source file.

-- Save your downloaded source file on the data/ folder and rename the filename variable in the python notebook.
+- Save your downloaded source file on the {project_name}/data/ folder on your local and rename the filename variable in the python notebook.